 Flex PCB design requires a slightly different approach than rigid PCBs.
-While designing a flex board, you need to consider the board outline, bending requirements, optimum material selection, stack-up, placement of copper features, and cost factors.
+While designing a flex board, you must consider the board outline, bending requirements, optimum material selection, stack-up, placement of copper features, and cost factors.

 A well-designed flex PCB will be lightweight, robust, durable, reliable, and easy to install.
-Hence, it is suitable for demanding applications like aerospace, satellites, IoT, medical, and wearable devices.
+Hence, it suits demanding applications like aerospace, satellites, IoT, medical, and wearable devices.
 Flex boards offer improved endurance to vibrations and high temperatures, making them more sustainable against harsh environmental conditions.

-Flex PCBs can provide major savings in manufacturing costs, reduce space consumption, and have lower weight.
+Flex PCBs can significantly save manufacturing costs, reduce space consumption, and be lighter.
 However, their design must be optimized for their materials and use cases.
-This article provides several useful pointers to ensure maximum reliability, manufacturability, and economy when planning out your first flex printed circuit.
+This article provides several useful pointers to ensure maximum reliability, manufacturability, and economy when planning your first flex printed circuit.

 1. Understand the bendability of your flex PCB

-The thickness of these boards depend on several factors:
+The thickness of these boards depends on several factors:

 - Dielectric material selection